Bergam0t/pm4py_process_mining_streamlit/README.md

 To run the app, clone the repository to your machine.

+Set up an environment using the `requirements.txt`.
+It has been developed using Python 3.13.0

-From the root of the repository folder, run `
+From the root of the repository folder, run `streamlit run app.py`.

 # Plans and possible extensions